Chris Mair

 https://ollama.com/library/mistral:7b

-If you have only 4 MB of RAM things get a bit tricky:
+If you have only 4 GB of RAM things get a bit tricky:

 llama3.2:3b